PolySensei/HelpMePoly/README.md

 ONCE AGAIN, PLEASE CONTRIBUTE TO THIS REPO IF IT'S BEEN OF ANY HELP TO YOU IF YOU WANT TO HAVE IT UPDATED IN THE FUTURE.

-EDIT: Totally forgot to update this repo for a whole semester.
-I just added two semesters to make up for it ;)
+EDIT: Added Autumn 2018 stuff.
+Mostly TPs but exams for LOG8470 are also there.

 Here are the new classes:

-INF3710
-INF2610
-LOG2990
-LOG3430
-MEC1210
-LOG3900
-INF4705
-LOG3210
-LOG3000

-Classes I'm doing in august:

 INF4420A
 INF8480
 LOG4420
 LOG8430
 LOG8470

+Classes I'm doing in winter (last semester !!):
+LOG8970
+LOG8371
+2 optional classes I gotta pick we'll see

 Thanks everyone for the stars and don't forget to follow if you want to know when new classes are added.
 Don't forget you can send anything deemed useful to the email above and help people out.